azer/crud/README.md

 ## What's Missing?

+* **Migration:** We need a sophisticated solution for adding / removing columns when user changes the structs.
 * **Explicit Read Methods:** We can have explicit alternatives of `Read` method for people who prefers.
 * **Testing Transactions:** Transactions work as expected but there is a sync bug in the test causing failure.
 It needs to be fixed.
 * **Comments:** I like self-documenting code and nice README's rather than commenting code, so rarely comment my code.